pjain9696/image_captions_generator/README.md

 * At the end of training, there will be two folders creared within the 'store' folder that you specified in [config.yaml](config/config.yaml)
     - checkpoints: contains a single checkpoint for the epoch with least training loss
     - derived_data: has following .csv files:
         - loss_per_epoch.csv: contains train_loss and validation_loss per epoch.
-Used to plot figure_1.
+Used to plot above figure.
         - pred_cap_per_epoch.csv: contains predicted caption for a sample image after every epoch
         - result_train_greedy.csv: contains predicted captions and BLEU-1,2,3,4 scores for all samples in training data, alongwith actual captions provided in Flickr8k dataset.
 Uses greedy search to generate captions.
         - result_val_greedy.csv: same as above but for validation samples using greedy search